 I seriously question the speeds often given for any fish, especially when Wikipedia and some reputable encyclopedias claim that Sailfish are supposed to be the fastest fish known to hit 60 miles per hour.

 Searching several references and online sites looking for Orca speeds, I found a range of speeds anywhere from 25 to 35 miles per hour (mph) on these publications and websites.
 None of these were anywhere near as fast as some of the speeds some fish can supposedly attain.

 Since Orcas can swim down, catch and feast on Bluefin Tuna, I question any of the old unsubstantiated references of speeds that fish can travel.
-I believe fishing writers grossly exaggerate at how fast most fish can be.
+Often depicted as the subjects on the back of fishing shirts, Tuna and Marlin are fascinating to the general public, but I believe fishing writers grossly exaggerate at how fast most fish can swim.
 It's not often a reader can get excited when reading about a Bonefish tearing line off a reel at 15 mph, which is slower than many humans can run.
 In my youth, I could run down a beach in shallow water fast enough to avoid losing line to even a big Bone.

 Being a long time big game fishing guide and part-time Biological Oceanographer with decades of personal experience (otherwise known as anecdotal evidence by scientists), I am positive no marine fish can exceed about 25 mph.
 I often chase large marine fish (Tuna and Marlin) with a boat and quickly catch them at 20 mph.